 The techniques that the firefighter uses include extreme and numbing activities such as self-mutilation, binge eating, drug or alcohol abuse, inappropriate or abusive sexual activity, physical illness, or other extreme forms of dissociation.
 The aim of our firefighter parts of self is to engage in any dissociative, distracting or self-serving activity that will numb or distract from the intensely arising emotional pain.

 This extreme mode of coping with intense emotional pain is the place from which all unbalanced, addictive, abusive and obsessive behaviors arise.
 And while mangers are controlled and organized and highly rational, firefighters will use any means to numb emotional pain.
 These extremely self-focused behaviors often leave a wake of destruction in the psyche, in relationships and in the body.

 Most of us struggle against some form of self-rejection and repression and work within these three groups.
 When we understand the inner workings of our psyche, we can see that becoming unconditionally present for our most challenging emotions is a necessary practice to incorporate into our life.

 Restoring Balance, Harmony, and Leadership

-It is a relief and a joy to creatively explore and sort out the map of our psyche and understand how we uniquely operate.
+It is a relief and a joy to creatively explore and sort out the map of our psyche to understand how we uniquely operate.
 Through inner self-acceptance, the gifts and strengths that we buried along with our pain are finally able to come to the forefront for expression in our daily life.